 - Avoid using any electronics like mobile phones or cameras in the immigration area.
 They may be confiscated by the authorities there.
 This is especially true in the case of immigration in the US.

 - Your documents like Passport, Visa etc will be reviewed by the officials.
 Keep them handy in your hand luggage to quickly finish the process.

 - You will be asked questions regarding the nature of your visit.
 Answer them calmly and state the truth.

 Just keep the above points in mind and your immigration will be a breeze.

 You’ll then be moved to Customs.
 The duty of customs is to control the flow of goods from abroad and especially ensure the prevention of hazardous items coming into their country.

 - Usually, a Customs Declaration Form will be provided to you in-flight.
 It will have a list of banned and restricted items.
 If you have any such items declare them truthfully in the form.
 If later the customs officials were to find such items in your luggage and also if you have not declared them in the form, it might result in a severe penalty.

-- Few banned items by the Customs in most of the countries are soil, organic food, pickles, and fruits etc. This is to prevent the transfer of foreign micro-organisms into their country.
+- Few banned items by the Customs in most countries are soil, organic food, pickles, fruits etc. This is to prevent the transfer of foreign micro-organisms into their country.